Payment Terms Clause For Your Terms and Conditions

 Reward the Customers Who Pay Early

-If your customers have an excellent track record or even pay early, reward them!
+If your customers have an excellent track record or even pay early, reward them by offering:

-Customers who are rewarded for good behavior are also likely to stay loyal.
+Customers who are rewarded for good behavior are likely to stay loyal.

 Summary

-When you open a business, you want to get paid and maintain good relationships with your customers.
-Though setting down firm payment terms may seem intimidating, it can boost relationships with your customers.
+When you open a business, you want to get paid and maintain good relationships with your customers, and adding payment terms to your terms and conditions agreement helps.

 Ali Talip Pınarbaşı, CIPP/E, & LLM